-Halliwell's describes this 1968 thriller/shocker as "Absurd, unpleasant, longwinded and naively scripted shocker...a long way behind the worst Hitchcock".
+Halliwell's describes this 1968 thriller/shocker as an "Absurd, unpleasant, longwinded and naively scripted shocker...a long way behind the worst Hitchcock".
 With a write up like that from old misery guts himself, it seemed to me that this film had to be worth seeing - and so it proved to be.

 Coming as it did from the Boulting brothers, Roy and John (responsible between them for satirical comedies such as I'm all right Jack, Private's Progress and Carlton-Browne of the F.O.), this was as unexpected as Michael Powell's Peeping Tom nearly 10 years earlier.
 The Boultings teamed up with Hywel Bennet and Hayley Mills from their 1966 comedy drama The Family Way but this time build a tense yet (intentionally) hilarious psychodrama centred on a fantastic performance by Bennett as Martin Durnley, who befriends a very nubile Hayley Mills whilst pretending to be 'Georgie', a person whom we would now describe as having 'learning difficulties' and as being 'emotionally disturbed' but was then described as 'backward', 'retarded', or, as Morrissey would say, 'not quite right in the head'.